Many Employers Are Using Tools To Monitor Their Staff's Web-browsing Patterns, Keystrokes, Social Media Posts - Slashdot

 Those who can do more in less time get penalized for "goofing off" when taking the breaks which is what makes them capable of doing more and better work in the first place.
 While someone who works slower but all the time is seen as more productive, even if doing less, or not getting a "mind clear" between tasks.

 Employers need to realize that they don't get to dictate every aspect of a person's life while at work - they're not slaves.
-They buy their
+They buy their work.
+If two people do the same work by the same company deadline, they deserve the same pay.
+If one finishes early and then goofs off, or can multitask and do his job just as well or better while at the same time reading news, that doesn't hurt the company.

+If the company wants more work because the employee appears to have spare time, they need to negotiate that with a proportionally higher pay compared to other, slower workers.
+Not just crack the whip, or the best workers will leave and you end up with the worst.

+However, a good manager should have some idea how long tasks ought to take and be able to determine if the workers aren't productive.

+Workers who gain skills over time on the workplace or on the job MIGHT begin complete equal tasks faster or more quickly, for example they might finish the same task in HALF the amount of time they would have taken before, or one of their peers would take,

+because they are gaining in skills, abilities, and familiarity to the job, or learned some special shortcuts that work unique to them (E.g. C

-This doesn't work for software development (Score:3, Insightful)
+This doesn't work for software development (Score:5, Insightful)

 A lot of freelance platforms have been doing this for years but it's not a reasonable solution.